Neil Abernethy, PhD

 Models of infectious disease (including TB, HIV, and influenza), molecular epidemiology, network analysis, disease surveillance, data information, systems biology, data standards and integration, with a focus on infectious diseases and global health.

-High-throughput (“Omics”) biology, evolutionary processes, bibliometrics, user interfaces, and artificial intelligence.
+High-throughput biology/-Omics, evolutionary processes, bibliometrics, immunology and user interfaces.

 - N. F. Abernethy; Automating Social Network Models for Tuberculosis Contact Investigation.
 Ph.D.
 Dissertation, Stanford University, September, 2005.